Thai protesters plan action after PM ignores deadline to quit

-BANGKOK, Oct 24 (Reuters) - Anti-government protesters in Thailand said on Saturday they would hold demonstrations on Sunday and Monday after Prime Minister Prayuth Chan-ocha ignored their 10 p.m.
-(0300 GMT) deadline to resign.
+BANGKOK: Anti-government protesters in Thailand said yesterday they would hold demonstrations today and tomorrow after Prime Minister Prayuth Chan-ocha ignored their 10pm (0300 GMT) deadline to resign.

 Asked by journalists whether he would stand down, Prayuth simply said “won’t quit” after Buddhist prayers that were held to call for national healing following months of protests that have also demanded reforms of the monarchy.

-After the deadline expired, one group of protesters said they would protest on Sunday.
-Another group said they would go to the German embassy on Monday - making an indirect reference to the fact that the king spends much of his time in Germany.
+After the deadline expired, one group of protesters said they would protest today.
+Another group said they would go to the German embassy on Monday – making an indirect reference to the fact that the king spends much of his time in Germany.

 “Prayuth is the problem.
 The first obstacle that we need to remove,” said Jatupat “Pai” Boonpattararaksa, one of the leaders of the demonstration planned for Sunday.
 He was among dozens of protesters arrested this month and was freed on bail on Friday.